Interested in participating? Learn about a clinical study opportunity.

 Ol is a group of genetic disorders that impact bone metabolism.
 Approximately 85% to 90% of OI cases are caused by mutations in the COL1A1 or COL1A2 genes, leading to bone resorption and inadequate production of new bone.
 Patients with OI can experience brittle bones, fractures, bone deformities, pain, short stature, and decreased mobility.

 If you are thinking about joining a study, our Patient Enrollment Liaison (PEL) team is here to help.
 Every member of our PEL team has a robust professional background and clinical expertise and experience to help answer your questions.
-Your PEL team member will assist in exploring clinical and nonclinical studies and can determine if you or someone you care for may be eligible to take part.
+Your PEL team member will assist in exploring Ultragenyx clinical and non-interventional clinical trials and related sites where you could be considered for enrollment.
 Your PEL is here to make the process as easy as possible.

 To speak with a PEL about current and future medical research opportunities, please email our PEL team at [email protected].